trisulnsm/dinodoc/trisuldocs/docs/howto/optimize_isp.md

 Login as Admin -\> Select Context and profile -\> Counter Groups

-\# You are shown with a counter group list
+Step 1: You are shown with a counter group list
-\# Click on Counter Group Name in Counter group list and check the **TopperTrafficOnly** and Save
+Step 2: Click on Counter Group Name in Counter group list and check the **TopperTrafficOnly** and Save
-\# In counter group list click on Hosts “Toppers” link
+Step 3: In counter group list click on Hosts “Toppers” link
-\# Change the topper count from 50 to 1000 for the `Total meter` (item
+Step 4: Change the topper count from 50 to 1000 for the `Total meter` (item
 0)
-\# Save
+Step 5: Save

 ## Enable the Internal and External counter groups